agustin-lorenzo/baitless/README.md

 ### 3/29/2026
 So far, two models have been trained: a `fallacy detector` and a `fallacy classifier`

-> Why not just use one model?
+> Why not just one model?

 With the end goal of a Chrome extension in mind, it would be very computationally expensive to run a multilabel classifier for every string of text that's on a webpage.
 So, the `fallacy detector` would act as a gate that determines whether it's worth calling the `fallacy classifier` on a given text.
 Currently, both models are finetuned DistilBERT models to gage a baseline for performance.
 In the near future however, I plan to implement significantly reduce the size/complexity of the detector model.
 This could be done through either quanitizing or pruning the current model, or just by training another smaller model entirely (i.e. something like an LSTM - very small, but still appropriate for sequential data like natural language text).